amazon-ion/ion-python/C_EXTENSION.md

 ```

 ### 2. Known Issues

-1. Type translation errors causing python to crash.
-Refer to [amzn/ion-python#151](https://github.com/amzn/ion-python/issues/151) for details.
-2. We barely see memory leak issues recently, but it is possible that the issue still exists.
+1. We barely see memory leak issues recently, but it is possible that the issue still exists.
 Refer to [amzn/ion-python#155](https://github.com/amzn/ion-python/issues/155) for details.
-3. C extension only supports at most 6 for timestamp precision.
+2. C extension only supports at most 9 for timestamp precision.
 Refer to [amzn/ion-python#160](https://github.com/amzn/ion-python/issues/160) for details.
-4. C extension only supports at most 34 decimal digits.
+3. C extension only supports at most 34 decimal digits.
 Refer to [amzn/ion-python#159](https://github.com/amzn/ion-python/issues/159) for details.

 ## TODO

 1. More bug fixing.
 2. More performance improvement.
 3. Support more simpleion options such as `imports`, `catalog`, `omit_version_marker`.
 (Ion Python uses pure python implementation to handle unsupported options currently)